ABOUT THE CCJO

 TO BE THE REGION'S LEADING AMBASSADOR FOR JAZZ

 As an ensemble, CCJO focuses on featuring the works of contemporary composers and contributing to the jazz legacy by producing and performing its own original material while still maintaining a firm footing in the grand tradition of big band jazz.
-This balanced vision along with a mission to make jazz accessible and approachable for listeners of all backgrounds means that the group's programming is often drawn from artists ranging from Duke Ellington and Charles Mingus all the way to Prince and David Bowie.
+The Orchestra’s mission is to create experiences that advance jazz as a living art form with a vision to be the region’s leading ambassador for jazz.
+We are committed to bringing the beauty and elegance of Jazz to students and audiences alike.
+We aim make jazz accessible and approachable for listeners of all backgrounds which means that the group's programming is often drawn from artists ranging from Duke Ellington and Charles Mingus all the way to Prince, Radiohead and David Bowie.
 The CCJO also values collaboration and has reached across musical boundaries to welcome musicians of diverse perspectives and musical persuasions to share their stage.
-In addition to backing up many of the world's brightest jazz stars, the band has performed with everyone from Latin percussionists to classical string quartets to full gospel choirs.
-In April 2023, the band performed with multi-Grammy Award-winning composer Maria Schneider as part of the Xavier University Music Series.

 The CCJO's Jazz@First series features thematic and exciting chamber jazz in an intimate setting at the First Unitarian Church.
-CCJO chairman and pianist Phil DeGreg leads the popular series which features the Phil DeGreg Trio alongside jazz greats from Cincinnati and around the world.
+CCJO chairman and pianist Phil DeGreg leads the popular series which primarily features the Phil DeGreg Trio alongside jazz greats from Cincinnati and around the world.

 In addition to maintaining its performance schedule, the CCJO has a similarly strong commitment to Jazz and cultural education.
 Through its two main educational programs - Collaborative Honing of Performance Skills (CHOPS) and "Let Freedom Swing," the organization provides no-cost guest clinicians for local Jazz programs as well as educational presentations for school districts throughout the Greater Cincinnati area.
 These programs seek to inspire and provide opportunities for the next generation of Jazz musicians and listeners.